milanz14/milanz14/README.md

-i'm Milan, a mechanical engineer, turned sales professional, turned developer.
+i'm Milan, a software developer from the Toronto area.
 I have a passion for all things JavaScript.
-I currently reside west of Toronto.

 # Technical Skills